Duncan McFadzean

 Duncan McFadzean (born 9 October 1999) is a Scottish curler from Perth.
-He currently plays second on Team Ross Whyte.
-Playing for Whyte, McFadzean won gold at the 2024 Scottish Men's Curling Championship, silver at the 2018 World Junior Curling Championships and bronze at the 2019 World Junior Curling Championships and 2019 Winter Universiade.
+Playing for Ross Whyte, McFadzean won gold at the 2024 Scottish Men's Curling Championship, silver at the 2018 World Junior Curling Championships and bronze at the 2019 World Junior Curling Championships and 2019 Winter Universiade.
 He also won gold at the 2024 Scottish Mixed Doubles Curling Championship with Sophie Jackson and represented the country at the 2024 World Mixed Doubles Curling Championship.

 Career

 Juniors

 McFadzean found most of his junior success as a member of the Ross Whyte rink.
 At the 2017 Scottish Junior Curling Championships, he played lead on the team that also included third Callum Kinnear and second Ryan McCormack.
 At the championship, the team had a strong showing, finishing 6–1 through the round robin and earning a playoff spot.
 They then lost both the 1 vs. 2 game and the final to the Cameron Bryce rink, finishing second.
 Whyte left the team the following season and Kinnear stepped up as their new skip.
 At the 2018 Scottish junior championship, the team lost just one game in the round robin to Whyte's new team and lost to them again in the final, once again taking silver.
 After the event, McFadzean was invited to join Team Whyte at the 2018 World Junior Curling Championships as their alternate.
 There, the team topped the round robin with an unblemished 9–0 record.
 They then defeated Switzerland in the semifinal to qualify for the world junior final.
 Tied in an extra end, the Scottish rink lost 6–5 to Canada's Tyler Tardi.
 McFadzean played in four of the team's games.
 He rejoined the Whyte rink at third for the 2018–19 season.

 In his final year of juniors, McFadzean claimed a second Scottish junior title, once again going undefeated through the Scottish championship.
 At the 2019 World Junior Curling Championships, Team Whyte again went through the round robin unbeaten.
 They suffered their first loss in the semifinals following a narrow 10–9 game against Switzerland but rebounded to defeat Norway in the bronze medal game.
 The following month, McFadzean played third on the British team at the 2019 Winter Universiade.
 There, the team again finished atop the round robin, earning a bye to the semifinals.
 They then lost to Norway before claiming the bronze medal 10–5 over Switzerland.